 What if the charity declines the offer?

 There is no cost and no problem.
-If the charity declines, GoldPaid returns the items to the Dalkeith shop free of charge by tracked, insured delivery.
+If the charity declines, GoldPaid returns the items to the Dalkeith shop free of charge by tracked, signed-for delivery.
 The decision is the charity's alone.

 How and when does the charity get paid?